Software evaluation

 Key features:

-• Spreadsheet-native interface compatible with Excel and Google Sheets.
+• Spreadsheet-native interface compatible with Excel and Google Sheets

-• Cloud infrastructure for flexible access and collaboration.
+• Cloud infrastructure for flexible access and collaboration

-• Detailed audit trail for data governance.
+• Detailed audit trail for data governance

-• Model agnostic with cloud-stored formulas for fast processing.
+• Model agnostic with cloud-stored formulas for fast processing

-• Single source of truth by connecting multiple systems.
+• Single source of truth by connecting multiple systems

-• Intuitive dashboard creator and report builder.
+• Intuitive dashboard creator and report builder

 2. Anaplan

-Anaplan is a sophisticated, web-based application for agile planning and forecasting, offering real-time data access and collaborative features for decision-making.
+Anaplan is a web-based application for planning and forecasting, offering real-time data access and collaborative features for decision-making.
 It's a complete planning platform that's particularly suitable for larger enterprises, providing tools for complex modeling and scenario planning.

 Key features:

-• Anaplan data hub acts as a central repository for planning data.
+• Anaplan data hub acts as a central repository for planning data

-• Compensation plan modeling analyzes the financial impact of employee performance plans.
+• Compensation plan modeling analyzes the financial impact of employee performance plans

-• In-memory processing enables quick scenario modifications.
+• In-memory processing enables scenario modifications

-• Driver-based forecasting uses advanced analytics for accurate forecasts.
+• Driver-based forecasting uses advanced analytics for accurate forecasts

-Pricing and suitability:
+Pricing and suitability: Custom pricing

 3. Prophix